Archana-DevOps05/Project-nextjs-docker-k8s/README.md

-# Next.js Docker & Minikube Deployme
+# Next.js Docker & Minikube Deployment

 ## Project Overview
 This project demonstrates how to **containerize a Next.js application** using Docker, automate builds with **GitHub Actions**, and deploy it on **Kubernetes (Minikube)**.